Coronavirus latest: Spain eases restrictions in big cities | DW | 25.05.2020

 Meanwhile, provinces with fewer infections have relaxed restrictions a bit more, removing outdoor time limits and allowing for meetings of up to 15 people, weddings and visits to nursing homes and beaches.

-17:00 The World Health Organization (WHO) has stopped a clinical trial for hydroxychoroquine, a malaria drug US President Donald Trump said he was taking, in COVID-19 patients amid safety concerns.
+17:00 The World Health Organization (WHO) has stopped a clinical trial for hydroxychloroquine, a malaria drug US President Donald Trump said he was taking, in COVID-19 patients amid safety concerns.

 A paper in The Lancet medical journal showed that people taking the drug were at higher risk of death and heart problems than those that were not.